-Some products will also include a summary of how you’ve used that product over the last four weeks.
-In this Calendar example, you can see the number of events you attended in the last 28 days as well as who you’ve met most during that period.
-Monthly account activity is available for the following products:
+Some products will also include a summary of how you’ve used that product over the last 28 days.
+For example, if you use Calendar, you can see who you’ve most met over the last four weeks.
+28 day account activity is available for the following products:

 - Web History

 The dashboard provides links to pages where you can manage the settings for a product.
 For example, you can delete your Web History, or choose not to store your chat history in Gmail.
 To change the settings for a product:

 - Click the name of the product whose settings you’d like to edit.

 - You’ll see links in the upper right hand corner of the product’s section to manage your settings.

 - Clicking a link will bring you directly to a page in that product where you can see more details and edit settings.
 For example, if you’d like to clear your recent searches, click the “Remove Web History items” link in the upper right hand corner of the “Web History” section.